menu

 Being a small town, Wells does not have a public transit system used by locals to get to and from work.

-The percentage of adults in Wells who are college-educated is close to the national average for all communities of 21.84%: 17.29% of the adults in Wells have a bachelor's degree or advanced degree.
+The education level of Wells citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.29% of adults 25 and older in Wells have a college degree.

 The per capita income in Wells in 2022 was $30,546, which is low income relative to New York, and lower middle income relative to the rest of the US.
 This equates to an annual income of $122,184 for a family of four.
 However, Wells contains both very wealthy and poor people as well.